 On this page are a series of walks that you can take around Bradninch, kindly

-shared by Dave Kennedy and Sue Jackson.
+shared by Dave Kennedy, Sue Jackson and Jim Porteous.
 Please feel free to share any walks that you have

 by sending to firstname.lastname@example.org